Polokalap/Ranked_Bot/README.md

 - Ticket Category

 You need to fill **all of these out** in the `data.yml`.

+- `resources/ur_LANG.json`
+> Don't bother to make it yourself, ask claude to translate it.
+It's not worth your time.

+Soo yup good luck with all that.
+When you are done, you can just run `./gradlew clean build` and run the jar archive via `java -jar build/libs/RankedBOT-1.0-SNAPSHOT.jar`.

+##

 ## How to use the moderation system
 To set up a filter, you need to navigate to `resources/filter.json` then create a field inside of the `flags` array.
 You must set the following fields in the flag: